Loading Data

 )

-A CSV file with Kinetica headers can be used to create the target table if it doesn't exist.
+A CSV file with Kinetica headers can be used to specify the column types of the target table when creating it if it doesn't exist.

 To load such a file of product data with the following conditions: